 The younger the child is also plays a role in the length of therapy that may be needed.

-If you wait until your child is over 3, for example, she will need a lot more therapy in order to teach all of the things a 3 year old should know.
+If you wait until your child is over 3, for example, they will require a lot more therapy in order to teach all of the things a 3 year old should know.

-But, if therapy were started at the age of 2 there is a good chance that she would be caught up by the age of 3.
+But, if therapy were started at the age of 2 there is a good chance that they would be caught up by the age of 3.

 My Toddler’s Speech Is Delayed, What Should I Do?

-Personally, I would recommend you seek out a registered Speech-Language Pathologist in your area (private or government funded) and have your child assessed.
+I strongly suggest you seek out a registered Speech-Language Pathologist in your area (private or government funded) and have your child assessed.